Thomas Lincoln: Virginia

 Thomas was born in 1778 in Linville Creek, Virginia, to Abraham and Bethsheba Lincoln.

 The Lincolns later sold the land in the 1780s to move to western Virginia, now Springfield, Kentucky.
 He amassed an estate of 5,544 acres of prime Kentucky land, realizing the bounty as advised by Daniel Boone, a relative of the Lincoln family.

-In May 1786, Lincoln witnessed the murder of his father by Native Americans "... when he was laboring to open a farm in the forest."
+In May 1786, eight-year-old Thomas Lincoln witnessed the murder of his father by Native Americans "... when he was laboring to open a farm in the forest."
 Lincoln's life was saved that day by his brother, Mordecai.
 One of the most profound stories of Lincoln's memory was:

 Kentucky

 Between September 1786 and 1788 Bathsheba moved the family to Beech Fork in Nelson County, Kentucky, now Washington County, (near Springfield).
 A replica of the cabin is located at the Lincoln Homestead State Park.
 As the oldest son, and in accordance with Virginia law at the time, Mordecai inherited his father's estate and of the three boys seems to have inherited more than his share of talent and wit.
 Josiah and Thomas were forced to make their own way.
 "The tragedy," wrote historian David Herbert Donald, "abruptly ended his prospects of being an heir of a well-to-do Kentucky planter; he had to earn his board and keep."
 From 1795 to 1802, Thomas Lincoln held a variety of ill-paying jobs in several locations.

 He served in the state militia at the age of 19 and became a Cumberland County constable at 24.
 He moved to Hardin County, Kentucky in 1802 and bought a 238 acre farm the following year for £118; It was located seven miles north of Elizabethtown, Kentucky on Mill Creek.
 When he lived in Hardin County, he was a jury member, a petitioner for a road, and a guard for county prisoners.
 Lincoln was also active in community and church affairs in Hardin County.
 The following year his sister Nancy Brumfield, brother-in-law William Brumfield and his mother Bathsheba moved from Washington County to Mill Creek and lived with Lincoln.

 In 1805, Lincoln constructed most of the woodwork, including mantels and stairways, for the Hardin house, now restored and called the Lincoln Heritage House at Freeman Lake Park in Elizabethtown.
 In 1806, he ferried merchandise on a flatboat to New Orleans down the Ohio and Mississippi Rivers on behalf of the Bleakley & Montgomery store in Elizabethtown.